khalidx/cfs/README.md

 ## support

-🚀 Over the **next week** (April 18-25 2022), all GitHub issues submitted will receive an 8-hour turnaround time, for a good beta testing experience!
+🚀 Over the **next 3 months** (April - July 2022), all GitHub issues submitted will receive an 8-hour turnaround time, for a good beta testing experience!